Here’s where the HPBA stands on these legislative issues.

 Issue Summary: A federal tax credit recognizing the efficiency and value of today’s biomass heating appliances has long been supported by the hearth industry.
 A new tax credit, Sec 25(C), created by The Inflation Reduction Act (IRA) removes our products from Sec.
 25(D) of the tax code where appliances were eligible for an uncapped 26 percent tax credit in 2021 and 2022.
 Beginning January 1, 2023, qualifying appliances are eligible for a tax credit under Sec.
 25(C).
 This new 30 percent tax credit – capped at $2,000 annually – is available for appliances installed between January 1, 2023, and December 31, 2032.
 The credit can be used on the purchase and installation costs of qualifying appliances, but it is now only applicable to existing homes.
 To be eligible for the tax credit, an appliance must have a thermal efficiency of at least 75 percent per the higher heating value (HHV) of the fuel.
 More information can be found in the link above.

 Position Statement: HPBA strongly supports the safety barrier standard for new glass-fronted gas fireplaces as it protects at-risk populations, such as young children, from serious burns.
-While the new safety screens are important in avoiding direct contact with the hot glass, understanding the potential hazard and offering constant supervision are vital to preventing burns.
+While the new safety screens are important in avoiding direct contact with the hot glass, understanding the potential hazards and offering constant supervision are both vital to preventing burns.

 LEARN MORE ABOUT OUR EFFORTS TO IMPROVE SAFETY

 Issue Summary: HPBA led the industry in creating a voluntary standard for all new gas fireplaces and glass-fronted gas heaters to help reduce the risk of burns in young children and others.
-The approved standard requires installation of a protective barrier on affected products (i.e., appliance's glass surface temperature exceeds 172 degrees Fahrenheit).
+The approved standard requires the installation of a protective barrier on affected products (i.e., the appliance’s glass surface temperature exceeds 172 degrees Fahrenheit).
 Effective January 1, 2015, this standard was a result of more than four years of research, testing, and discussions with the U.S. Consumer Product Safety Commission.

 Position Statement: HPBA believes that it is critical to lower carbon emissions based on solid science and technology.
 Requiring communities to be all-electric does not achieve the intended reduction due to inefficiencies with generation, distribution, and lack of storage.
 A balanced energy portfolio including natural gas, propane, solid fuel, electricity, and existing and emerging renewable technologies is the most effective way to lower carbon emissions for our planet.